 Ever since I co-founded Global Footprint Network in 2003, the organization has advocated for taking the population dynamic seriously.
 The commitment has always been to fair, compassionate, and generous strategies.
-In addition, we seek to recognize the pain that racist, sexist, and paternalistic approaches have caused.
+Successful approaches are only those grounded in love of all people.
+In addition, we reject the racist, sexist, and paternalistic approaches, and feel for the pain they have caused.

-Even though population has some of the highest, most cost-effective long-term benefits, making the case for seriously and compassionately discussing the positive impact of investments in turning the population trends has been difficult.
-It is positive not just for the environment, but for health and educational outcomes.
-Population is also tightly linked to equal rights for all people independent of sex, gender, sexual orientation, age, etc., and we at Global Footprint Network would advocate for those rights even if it had no environmental benefits.
+Even though encouraging smaller populations has some of the highest, most cost-effective long-term benefits, making the case for seriously and compassionately discussing the positive impact of investments in turning the population trends has been difficult.
+Yet, empowering approaches that fairly and compassionately help humanity reach smaller population numbers are positive not just for the environment, but for health and educational outcomes.
+Reversing population trends is also tightly linked to equal rights for all people independent of sex, gender, sexual orientation, age, etc. We at Global Footprint Network would advocate for those rights even if it had no environmental benefits.

-Because of cruel parts of the history of the population debate (including eugenics, using terms like “population control”, confusing immigration and reproduction, and many other despicable approaches and measures associated with the population conversation), there are powerful reasons not to include population conversations when discussing sustainability.
+Because of cruel parts of the history of the population debate (including eugenics, use of terms like “population control”, racially based immigration policies, and forced sterilization), there are powerful reasons not to include population conversations when discussing sustainability.
 David Roberts explained in his thoughtful VOX article that “there’s much downside and not much upside to talking about population.“ But how likely are we to succeed in not running down the planet, and with it many human lives, without turning around the population trend, especially if we also advocate for high levels of human development for all?
 How would we succeed in turning the trends if we are not even able to talk about them?

 Global Footprint Network does not focus on the question of who is to blame.
 That is generally counterproductive.
 Rather, we inquire, given ecological constraints, how can we best support all those who will have to operate on this planet for many decades to come?
 What are the most helpful scenarios for humanity so all can thrive within the ecological constraints of the biosphere?